 - Referral for on and off campus support

-- Training in specific skills (study habits, test-taking strategies, etc)
+- Development of specific skills (study habits, test-taking strategies, time management, etc.)

-The office of Student Academic Services (SAS) provides tutorial services that are available to all students enrolled in Skidmore College.
-The Coordinator of Student Access Services will help ensure students with disabilities have equal access to these services and students with disabilities are encouraged to utilize these services as needed.
+The Office of Student Academic Services (SAS) provides tutorial services that are available to all students enrolled at Skidmore College.
+The coordinator of student access services will help ensure students with disabilities have equal access to these services and students with disabilities are encouraged to utilize these services as needed.

-Skidmore College owns a variety of equipment and computer software that can be accessed on campus or loaned out to students.
-Students who loan out adaptive equipment and/or software assume responsibility for the items and agree to return borrowed items to the Coordinator of Student Access Services by the return date indicated at the time of the loan.
-Students must also agree to repair or replace items in the event of damage, loss, or theft.
+Skidmore College uses a variety of equipment and software that can be accessed on campus or loaned out to students.
+Students who borrow adaptive equipment and/or software assume responsibility for the items and agree to return borrowed items to the coordinator of student access services by the return date indicated at the time of the loan.
+Students must also agree to repair or replace items in the event of damage, loss or theft.
 A hold may be put on a student's academic records if items are not returned or restitution is not made in a timely manner.
 Eligible students should communicate with the coordinator regarding needs for the following:

-Some individuals with disabilities utilize service animals to assist them in activities of daily living.
-The ADA defines a service animal as any guide dog, signal dog, or other animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.
+Some individuals with disabilities use service animals to assist them in activities of daily living.
+The ADA defines a service animal as any guide dog, signal dog or other animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including but not limited to guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair or fetching dropped items.
 Service animals are working animals, not pets.
-Service animals are permitted to accompany students with disabilities any where on campus and are not required to be certified by a state or local entity.
+Service animals are permitted to accompany students with disabilities anywhere on campus and are not required to be certified by a state or local entity.
 Service animals must be appropriately licensed in accordance with local regulations and wear a valid vaccination tag.

 Owners are responsible for appropriate care and management of service animals.
 In the event a service animal's behavior poses a direct threat to the health or safety of others or the student handler fails to comply with the service animal agreement, the owner will be expected to remove the animal from campus.